netdata/learn/docs/agent/netdata-cloud/signing-in.md

-To use the features of [Netdata Cloud](/docs/agent/netdata-cloud/readme), you must first register an account with Netdata Cloud and associate your first Netdata node with the Netdata Cloud [registry](/docs/registry). **Netdata Cloud is entirely free for all Netdata users**, and does not store any metrics created by your machines.
+To use the features of [Netdata Cloud](/docs/agent/netdata-cloud/readme), you must first register an account with Netdata Cloud and associate your first Netdata node with the Netdata Cloud [registry](/docs/agent/registry). **Netdata Cloud is entirely free for all Netdata users**, and does not store any metrics created by your machines.
 You keep your dataâNetdata Cloud just connects it all together.

-!!! attention "Opting-in to Netdata Cloud"
-    By [signing in](/docs/agent/netdata-cloud/signing-in) to Netdata Cloud, you opt-in to let Netdata Cloud receive and store the information described [here](/docs/registry#what-data-does-the-registry-store).
-We never store the metrics collected by Netdata agents, just machine GUIDs, person GUID, URLs, and account information.
+> By [signing in](/docs/agent/netdata-cloud/signing-in) to Netdata Cloud, you opt-in to let Netdata Cloud receive and store
+> the information described [here](/docs/agent/registry#what-data-does-the-registry-store).
+We never store the metrics
+> collected by Netdata agents, just machine GUIDs, person GUID, URLs, and account information.

 ## Registering a Netdata Cloud account

 There is only one prerequisite to using Netdata Cloud: A working Netdata agent.
-If you don't have a running Netdata agent yet, check out the [installation guides](/docs/packaging/installer/) for more information.
+If you don't have a running Netdata agent yet, check out the [installation guides](/docs/agent/packaging/installer) for more information.

 To begin, visit the web dashboard of your Netdata agent by navigating your browser of choice to `http://SERVER-IP:19999`.
 Youâll see a dashboard much like this: